coralavital/Coral-Avital/README.md

 Hi , I'm a passionate Full Stack Developer with a strong desire to learn and grow.
 I take advantage of every chance to get better, I am resourceful & focused, constantly seeking opportunities to get out of my comfort zone.

-✔️ An expert in JavaScript , Angular and React
+✔️ An expert in NodeJS and React

 ✔️ Highly Experienced in Python , Java and C++